-“To me, music is the strongest therapy, both on the inside, the psyche or spirit, and on the outside, the social and political world; it’s all the same, you can’t separate the two,” Farees says.
+“To me, music is the strongest therapy, both on the inside, the psyche or spirit, and on the outside, the social and organizational world; it’s all the same, you can’t separate the two,” Farees says.

 “It’s way more powerful than psychologists, it brings way more solace, more quickly, and almost for free.
 It cured me multiple times, both with it coming from other artists or within the process of writing songs or performing.
 I’m convinced it can cure any problem, as long as you’re willing to listen with an open mind.”